DFHack/dfhack/library/include/dfhack-c/README_C.txt

 ====================
 Wherever possible, the C shim eschews the native allocation of memory, as this would require language bindings to remember to free the memory later, and would, in my opinion, make the shim less flexible.
 So a number of function pointers are exposed to allow memory to be allocated in the language being used to wrap dfhack.
 In general, the allocations relate to arrays of dfhack structures, but there are a couple of corner cases.

-The buffer callback functions should take a pointer to the type, and a 32-bit unsigned integer (uint32_t) defining the length of the array needed.
+The buffer callback functions should take a pointer to an array of the particular type, and a 32-bit unsigned integer (uint32_t) defining the length of the array needed.
 If the buffer was successfully created, the callback function should return 1.
 In case of failure, set the buffer pointer to NULL (or 0) and return 0.

 All of the allocators are defined in dfhack/library/include/dfhack-c/DFTypes_C.h.